tsclausing/romnomnom/tutorial/README.md

 Feel free to refer to the `/src/` implementation for hints along the way, and compare results from running the tutorial REPL to results with the same input from the reference implementation.

+## No "right" in Compilers

+There's no "right" solution to any of the goals, so experiment at will!
+There are only "correct" or "incorrect" results.